Monyancha/Meel/readme.md

 # Firt Run this to compile
 ionic cordova prepare ios

-# Then, open Xcode.
+# 1, Open Xcode.
 Use File » Open and locate the app.
 Open the app platforms/ios directory
 # 2, Plug in your iphone into your PC
-# 3, Select Buikd » and select your device to run the app!
+# 3, Select Build » and select your device to run the app!
 ```

+yalemealdate5